-Cost: $40 AASLH members; $65 non-members; $25 StEPs program participants (discount code available within the StEPs Community website)
+Cost: $40 AASLH members; $65 non-members; StEPs program participants receive a $15 discount (discount code must be used; available within the StEPs Community website)

 Whether your organization is new to digitization or it has been digitizing materials for years, it is critical that you have guidelines, policies and strategies in place to prioritize the work.
 The other issue of equal—and sometimes even larger concern—is what to do with collections that originate in digital form, known as “born digital.”
 How do you evaluate and assess those collections?

 Join us on Wednesday, May 31st for the webinar, “The How-Tos of Digital Collections Management,” presented by AASLH’s StEPs program.
 Guest speaker Leigh Grinstead will walk us through the process of selecting which collections to digitize, policy and strategy development, and caring for digital collections regardless of whether they are born digital or reformatted.
 Leigh will highlight organizations that can model good practices in each of these three subject areas.
 She will also discuss lessons learned by organizations that made early mistakes but managed to “right the ship” and transition to a successful digitization program.

 Leigh Grinstead has been an individual member of AASLH since 1996 and has served on the Historic House Museum Task Force; the Publications, Awards, Standards and Ethics, and Annual Meeting Program committees; as Membership Coordinator for Colorado; and as trainer for the Digitizing Historic Collections workshops.
 She works as a digital consultant, conducting in-person and online courses for LYRASIS, a nonprofit organization with a mission of supporting information professionals.
 Leigh consults with and trains cultural heritage staff nationwide in the use of digital technologies, preservation and workflows.